Winner, 2018 Faces of Entrepreneurship Award

 Two years later, four new businesses have opened in the neighborhood.
 “I do believe With Love served as a catalyst to small business growth in this area,” said Andrew.

 Operating as both a for-profit and nonprofit, With Love recently received a $100,000 grant to expand.
-They’ve partnered with LA Kitchen to produce bottled coffee and teas with whom they are working to provide 5,000 bottles a month to retailers in LAX by the fall of 2018.
+They’ve partnered with LA Kitchen to produce bottled coffee and teas with whom they are working to provide 5,000 bottles a month to retailers in LAX.
+They have also remodeled their kitchen and prepared-food area to increase capacity for the most profitable parts of their business – catering and in-store food orders.